 So, I’m bringing in an evacuation route map that will be discussed.

 Obviously, you can resize it, and you can move it around and just bring your note over.

 So, you can do discussions about this emergency exit over here, and at the end of the day, once you’re done with your notes, you want to share them with your colleagues.

 There are multiple ways to save them.
 One of them is obviously you can export this directly as an image or as a PDF file you can store it inside Meetboard.

-You can store it in a USB drive.
+You can store it on a USB drive.

 Another way is you can save it to a Cloud drive and we have two services here, one is Google Drive and the other one is a Microsoft OneDrive.
 You can select one of your choices.

-The third way we have over here it’s a sending email, so you can send an email and using an image as an attachment that you can share with everyone in your group.
+The third way we have over here it’s sending emails, so you can send an email and using an image as an attachment that you can share with everyone in your group.

 At the end of the meeting, this is basically, some of the uses you can do with our own included whiteboard application.